elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20230518.md

 A future discussion will cover "Features Required for Aerospace".
 Next steps are to create an agenda for the discussion (see below for start).

+## Scope
+* Discussion at this time
+  * limited to aerospace (subsequent discussions may be broadened to other domains)
+  * will be on an entire distribution (subsequent discussions may focus narrowly on the kernel)
+  * will cover all criticality (software levels), but may sort answers by level
+  * will we time limit each major section so that all are covered in first meeting, schedule subsequent meetings on narrower topics as needed

+## What are the outcomes of discussion?
+* List of features
+  * Features that are essential to include
+  * Features that are essential to remove (via configuration)
+* Refinement of our Aerospace use-case
+* Convergence of our focus
+* Next steps for our list of features
+  * Convincing the Linux community to focus on these features, e.g., providing more comprehensive testing, architecture
+  * Develop patch sets to make things more configurable to achieve our defined feature list
+  * List to help us compare with other working group list of features
+    * The differences in lists should be examined and may imply gaps

+## Configuration
+* How do we configure a subset of features with robust configuration management (e.g., kernel config files)
-* What features must be supported?
+* What configuration of which features are supported according to what schedules
 * How do de-risk (or even deactivate) those not needed?
+* Do we configure via kernel config, via yocto recipe, something else?
+  * May be able to derive a aero-specific kernel config

+## Method of identifying features
+* Driven by use cases
 * What are the criteria for inclusion of features?

-* How do we configure a subset of features with robust configuration management (e.g., kernel config files)
+## Features identification
+* What features must be supported?
 * Obtaining necessary and sufficient timing and precision
 * List of system functions that must be able to run and their requirements
 * Supported I/O
-* What configuration of which features are supported according to what schedules
-* Driven by use cases
-* Should we limit to aerospace?
-Or consider broader than aerospace?
-Consider only one area of aerospace?
-* What criticality (software level, design assurance level) should we consider?
 * What resources must be available for which criticality levels